Michael-Reefe/Loki.jl/README.md

 This option determines what dust extinction profile to use.
 The possible values are "ccm" for the [Cardelli, Clayton, & Mathis (1989)](https://ui.adsabs.harvard.edu/abs/1989ApJ...345..245C/abstract) template, or "calz" for the [Calzetti et al. (2000)](https://ui.adsabs.harvard.edu/abs/2000ApJ...533..682C/abstract) template.
 This is not used when you only have infrared data.

+`apoly_degree = -1`
+`mpoly_degree = -1`

+These two options determine the maximum degree for additive ("apoly") and multiplicative ("mpoly") polynomial components, respectively.
+If they are set to any number < 0, the component is disabled (both are disabled by default).
+For additive polynomials, the minimum degree that can be included in a fit is 0.
+For multiplicative polynomials, the minimum degree that will be included in a fit is 1, since the 0th degree is degenerate with the normalizations of all other fitting components.
+Therefore, to actually include a multiplicative polynomial, "mpoly_degree" must be at least 1.
+BE CAREFUL WHEN ENABLING POLYNOMIAL COMPONENTS!
+Most of the model component options in Loki are at least somewhat physically motivated.
+Polynomials are not, and are treated conceptually as "calibration corrections" to your continuum model.
+For example, additive polynomials can be a good way to subtract out a foreground/background signal, whereas multiplicative polynomials can be a good way to model a non-uniform flux calibration as a function of wavelength from your instrument.
+They can be very powerful fitting tools, but as they say, "with great power comes great responsibility."
+Just as one example of how things can go wrong, I would not recommend that you marginalize over any kind of extinction/reddening at the same time as multiplicative polynomials, because they will inevitably be degenerate with the lower-order polynomial components.

+`apoly_type = "Chebyshev"`
+`mpoly_type = "Chebyshev"`

+These two options determine the set of orthogonal polynomials to use as the basis for the additive ("apoly") and multiplicative ("mpoly") polynomial components, respectively.
+One can choose between either Chebyshev or Legendre polynomials, with Chebyshev being the default.

 `olivine_y = 0.5`